 It’s been said an unobserved life isn’t worth living.
 The same holds true for unobserved dreams.
 Dreams reflect our inner selves.
 They mirror back big juju going on in our lives and as such, observing dreams can give us an inside track about our most authentic, pure, deepest inner landscapes.
 That’s why understanding dreams is such a big deal.

 Imagine you’re reading a wicked-awesome book.
-The images and plot are so riveting!
+Notice, the images and plot are so riveting!
 To your dismay, you discover somebody came along and ripped out random pages throughout the book.
-Your missing crucial parts of this vivid world described in the book!
+You’re missing crucial parts of this vivid world described in the book!
 That’s a close analogy to ignoring our dreams.
-Making the effort to understanding dreams reveals full-bodied treasures and opens a deep dialogue with our souls.
+Making the effort to understand dreams reveals full-bodied treasures and opens a deep dialogue with our souls.